Isolated-/xgsd-cli/README.md

-# Local Task Orchestration with xGSD CLI
+# Local Workflows with xGSD CLI

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/@xgsd/cli.svg)](https://npmjs.org/package/@xgsd/cli)
 [![Downloads/week](https://img.shields.io/npm/dw/@xgsd/cli.svg)](https://npmjs.org/package/@xgsd/cli)
 [![CI & Release](https://github.com/Isolated-/xgsd-cli/actions/workflows/release.yml/badge.svg)](https://github.com/Isolated-/xgsd-cli/actions/workflows/release.yml)

-Built for solos, xGSD is local task orchestration (and soon) built on top of a secure storage system that integrates with whatever storage solution you want/need.
+Built for solos, xGSD is local workflows (and soon) built on top of a secure storage system that integrates with whatever storage solution you want/need.
 If you don't need the complexity (and power) of a cloud solution, xGSD may be for you.
 No dependencies, or anything to manage just define your pipeline and everything else is taken care of.

 _Please note this is a work in progress, expect some ugly errors here and there but please report any that you find outside of your pipeline - this allows me to make xGSD better for everyone.
 See **Support** for details_.